jhajek/packer-vagrant-build-scripts/packer/moodle/ReadMe.md

 # Pre-steps to take
-In order for the host system to send envoronment variables to the guest Vm being built you have to explicitly declare them on the command line before you issue a ```Packer build``` command.
+In order for the host system to send environment variables to the guest Vm being built you have to explicitly declare them on the command line before you issue a ```Packer build``` command.

 This is how we are passing passwords in securely.